ChristineJKim/code-review-checklist/code-review-checklist.md

 * Be explicit.
 Remember people don't always understand your intentions online.
 * Be humble. ("I'm not sure - let's look it up.")
 * Don't use hyperbole or sarcasm. ("always", "never", "endlessly", "nothing")
-* Keep it real.
-If emoji, animated gifs, or humor aren't you, don't force them.
-If they are, use them with aplomb.
 * Talk synchronously (e.g. chat, screensharing, in person) if there are too many "I didn't understand" or "Alternative solution:" comments.
 Post a follow-up comment summarizing the discussion.

 ### Having Your Code Reviewed